microsoft/scFM-datamix/README.md

 The geneformer subfolder contains one script:

 - `zeroshot_eval_geneformer.py` extracts embeddings and evaluates the models zero-shot performance.
-This script takes in `gene_name_id_dict.pkl` and `token_dictionary.pkl` pulled from the geneformer repository.
+This script takes in `./Training/geneformer/adata_var.csv`

 ## Questions and Feedback